Open Championship 2022: Get to know the golf courses of the R&A's Open rota

 Unique feature: The fourth hole has the deepest bunker (above) in championship golf.

 Noteworthy moments: RSG became the first course located outside of Scotland to host an Open in 1894.
-More than a century later, it was the site of one of the game's most surprising wins when Ben Curtis—ranked 396th in the world—claimed the claret jug.
+More than a century later, it was the site of one of the game’s most surprising wins when Ben Curtis—ranked 396th in the world—claimed the claret jug.
+A year ago, Collin Morikawa joined Curtis as just the fifth golfer since World War II to win the Open in his first start in the championship.

 Where: Carnoustie, Scotland